uvmcs120f2022/Graphics-Starter/README.md

 * Change the color of the quad by modifying the call to `glColor3f`.
     * What is the range of values for each part of the color?
+        The range of colors is from 0-1.
 * Move the quad down and to the right by 50 pixels.
-    * Is the positive x direction left or right?
+    * Is the positive x direction left or right? right
-    * Is the positive y direction up or down?
+    * Is the positive y direction up or down? down
 * Make each vertex a different color by adding calls to `glColor3f` before each call to `glVertex2i`.
-    * Describe the quad's appearance.
+    * Describe the quad's appearance. it looks like a gradient that spreads from each vertex to the center
 * Swap the third and fourth coordinates of the quad.
     * What does it look like?
+      it looks like a paper crown..like two triangles in opposite directions

 Besides GL_QUADS, there are many other shape options:
 * Draw a new shape using GL_TRIANGLES (3 coordinates instead of 4).
     * Put six coordinates instead of 3.
 What happens?
+Another triangle appears.
+Two triangles!
 * Draw a new shape using GL_TRIANGLE_STRIP.
     * If you add a vertex n to a triangle strip (where n >= 3), which two vertices does it connect to?
+       It connected the last two in the list, ex the two corners facing outwards on my triangle
 ![Image of GL_TRIANGLE_STRIP](triangle_strip.png)

 ![Image of GL_TRIANGLE_FAN](triangle_fan.png)

 * Draw a new shape using GL_TRIANGLE_FAN.
-    * How does this one look different?
+    * How does this one look different? it looks like a fan of triangles

-If you were to draw a circle, which of the modes above would you use and why?

-Draw in a function other than display.
+If you were to draw a circle, which of the modes above would you use and why? i would use triangle fan and make a bunch of fan parts and then it would look like a circle Draw in a function other than display.
 What happens?
-(Hint: What *doesn't* happen?)
+(Hint: What *doesn't* happen?) it doesn't make the shape!
 ## Extra Time?

 Make your code more dynamic: use global variables for the coordinates and color of a shape.